Sparkrai/bazzite-dx/README.md

 To rebase an existing atomic Fedora installation to the latest build:

+- First choose the flavor of the image you'd like to install (either **bazzite-dx** or **bazzite-gnome-dx**)

-- First rebase to the unsigned image, to get the proper signing keys and policies installed:
+- Then rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
-  rpm-ostree rebase ostree-unverified-registry:ghcr.io/sparkrai/bazzite-dx:latest
+  rpm-ostree rebase ostree-unverified-registry:ghcr.io/sparkrai/(_bazzite-dx_ or _bazzite-gnome-dx_):latest
   ```
 - Reboot to complete the rebase:
   ```